MP Anil Kumar

 Flying Officer MP Anil Kumar (5 May 1964 – 20 May 2014) was a MiG 21 pilot in the Indian Air Force; after he became a quadriplegic as a result of a motor-cycle accident, he became a writer and historian.
 After the accident in 1988 he lived in the Paraplegic Rehabilitation Centre of Pune, where on 20 May 2014 he died.

 Kumar learned to write with a pen held in his mouth.
 An essay he wrote, titled "Airborne to Chairborne", was widely read, and was included in some school textbooks in Maharashtra and Kerala.

 Early life and education

 M.P.
 Anil Kumar was born in Chirayinkeezhu, 35 km north of Thiruvananthapuram, Kerala.
 At the age of 9, he entered Sainik School, Kazhakootam.
-Later he was found worthy to be admitted to the 65th course at National Defence Academy and as the best in acrobatics at the passing out parade of 134 pilots course at the Air force.
+Later he was being admitted to the 65th course at National Defence Academy.

-Among the military heroes of independent India, Flight Lieutenant M.P.
-Anil Kumar aka ‘MP’ stands out.
-His heroism was neither in a battlefield nor was it flying MiG-21 fighters that he mastered as an Air Force officer.
-MP's bravery, now celebrated in a book, was as a quadriplegic.
-Hardly able to move his head, he spent almost half of his 50 years in a wheelchair.
-MP's accident did not have anything to do with war or regular duty.
-Simply put, he is an example that even a quadriplegic if given a chance to live in a healthy peaceful environment, can be a great inspiration.

 MP attributed everything he was able to do in life to his Sainik School education and training at the National Defence Academy.
 In many ways, he exemplified what soldiers can achieve in peace.
 Modern history is replete with narratives of how nations that do not make enough efforts at peace, so that their soldiers can enjoy a normal lifespan to showcase their unique skills and abilities, will be reduced to chest-thumping jingoists in a land awash with forgotten war widows.